Get the latest in kids' media, tech, and news right to your inbox

 Finding Good Stuff

-Turn on safety mode.
+Turn on Restricted Mode.
 Be aware that YouTube is technically only for teens 13 and up, and what the site considers age-appropriate may not match your values.
-But YouTube offers a filter called Safety Mode that limits the iffy stuff.
-Simply scroll down to the bottom of any YouTube page.
-See where it says "Safety"?
-Click it on.
+But YouTube offers a filter called Restricted Mode that limits the iffy stuff.
+Go to your account settings page and toggle on Restricted Mode at the bottom of the page.
 (It will remain on for logged-in users on the same browser.)

-Take YouTube's advice.
+Dig a little.
 Most kids find out about new videos either from their friends or by clicking on the related videos (which may or may not be appropriate).
 But YouTube itself offers several ways to home in on quality content.
-Visit YouTube Nation for curated content in a variety of categories.
-Read about YouTube news on the company blog, and find out what's trending all over the country on the Map and the Dashboard.
+Go to YouTube Spotlight for curated content in a variety of categories.
+Read about YouTube news on the company blog, and find out what's trending all over the country.
+Also, read our reviews.

 Watch later.
 YouTube gives you the ability to save videos to watch at a later time, which improves the odds that your kids will be exposed to stuff you've preapproved.
 You can create playlists, too, virtually designing a customized programming schedule of content for each of your kids or for different subjects they're interested in.